ArthurSonzogni/FTXUI/doc/mainpage.md

 ## Force a frame redraw. {#component-force-redraw}

-Whenever a new group of events have been processed: keyboard, mouse, window resize, etc..., the `ftxui::ScreenInteractive::Loop()` is responsible for drawing a new frame.

-You might want to react to arbitrary events that are unknown to FTXUI.
-This can be achieve by posting events via `ftxui::ScreenInteractive::PostEvent`, via a thread.
-You can post the event`ftxui::Event::Custom`.
+Typically, `ftxui::ScreenInteractive::Loop()` is responsible for drawing a new frame whenever a new group of events (e.g keyboard, mouse, window resize, etc.) has been processed.
+However, you might want to react to arbitrary events that are unknown to FTXUI.
+To accomplish this, you must post events using `ftxui::ScreenInteractive::PostEvent` (**this is thread safe**) via a thread.
+You will have to post the event `ftxui::Event::Custom`.

+Example:
 ```cpp
 screen->PostEvent(Event::Custom);
 ```

-`ftxui::ScreenInteractive::PostEvent` is thread safe.